terrencejames/Luxanna---Discord/README.md

 - *!google [query]*

+Searches Google and returns the first web result from the given query.

+- *!img [query]*
-Returns a Google link using the "I'm Feeling Lucky" function on the given query.
+Searches Google and returns the first image result from the given query.

 - *!transform [element]*